 The size of the population ($N$) had an effect on the optimization performance (Fig. \ref{fig:option_taillepop_score}).
-A bigger population led to better results, but also to longer optimizations: the required number of evaluation, and thus the required time, was approximately proportional to the population size.
-Thus, if the population size doubled, the time required for the optimization also nearly doubled (e.g., for a five years calibration period, approximately 4~h cpu were needed when $N = 50$, and 14~h cpu when $N = 200$).
-The optimal size seems to depend on the complexity of the AM to optimize: a more complex AM (i.e., with more degrees of freedom) requires a bigger population size.
-A rule of thumb based on a limited number of case studies (not shown here) is provided hereafter:
+A bigger population led to better results, but also to longer optimizations.
+The required number of evaluations, and thus the required time, was approximately proportional to the population size.
+Thus, if the population size doubled, then the time required for the optimization also nearly doubled (e.g., for a five year calibration period, approximately 4~h CPU were required when $N = 50$, and 14~h CPU when $N = 200$).
+The optimal size seems to depend on the complexity of the AM to be optimized.
+A more complex AM (i.e., with more degrees of freedom) requires a bigger population size.
+A rule of thumb based on a limited number of case studies (not presented here) is provided as follows:

 \begin{itemize}